dahlia/fedify/docs/manual/collections.md

 ### Constructing inbox collection URIs

 To construct an inbox collection URI, you can use the `Context.getInboxUri()` method.
-This method takes the actor's handle and returns the dereferenceable URI of the inbox collection of the actor.
+This method takes the actor's identifier and returns the dereferenceable URI of the inbox collection of the actor.

 The following shows how to construct an inbox collection URI of an actor named `"alice"`: